davidtlascelles/Mars_Rover_Navigation_System/README.txt

 - Pathfind system probably needs a method to delete/archive waypoints after driving succesfuly through them

 - Need some way of determining current location

+✔ Uplink status messages
+    Program that interfaces with the comms to send status messages from the rover to mission control ** Communication_Dispatch has a method for uplinking status messages, but the system currently does not generate any messages

 ✔ Receive coordinates
     Program that interfaces with the comms to recieve coordinate points from Mission Control or Orbiting MPS